 - Generate new technologies, employment, growth, a wealthy ‘Hydrogen and Fuel Cells’ economy and international reputation

-An overview of the project is available in PDF format - LINK
+An overview of the project - pdf is available.

 Developing the Hydrogen and Fuel Cell Economy Supply Chain